St Andrew's Church of England High School: Reverend Fitzroy John Fitzwygram

 The insistence that even the poor had to pay some thing was most definitely not because Fitzwygram did not care about the poor, but rather that he wanted to show them how to work their way out of poverty.
-For example, to help the poorest in Croydon - those labourers who maybe only had work during the summer months - he set up a ‘coal club’ so that families could pay during the summer months for the sacks of coal they would need during the winter months.
+For example, to help the poorest in Croydon – those labourers who maybe only had work during the summer months – he set up a "coal club" so that families could pay during the summer months for the sacks of coal they would need during the winter months.
 He was a regular visitor at the school, spending at least two hours there every Monday morning.

 He campaigned enthusiastically in the local press for funds to complete the building of the purpose-built schools and by Nov 1861 a site had been secured between Old Town and Church Road, very close to the Church.
 Within a year, the schools were completed and formally opened at the beginning of Dec 1862.

-Just one month later, the Revd Fitzwygram suddenly left Croydon and Rev. H. R. Reynolds, the incumbent, or ‘official’ Vicar, returned to take up his post once more.
-The circumstances surrounding Revd Fitzwygram's departure are not clear, but reports in the local papers indicate that the return of the vicar was an unsettled time for the parish.
-However, the school was very important to Revd Fitzwygram and the staff and pupils were obviously fond of him.
+Just one month later, Fitzwygram suddenly left Croydon and Rev. H. R. Reynolds, the incumbent, or "official" vicar, returned to take up his post once more.
+The circumstances surrounding Fitzwygram's departure are not clear, but reports in the local papers indicate that the return of the vicar was an unsettled time for the parish.
+However, the school was very important to Fitzwygram and the staff and pupils were obviously fond of him.
 He returned to visit the pupils a couple of weeks later when special gifts of a salver and a silver lead pencil were presented to him and words of appreciation said.
 The event concluded with the children being allowed home early!